 Indoor Shots / Artificial lighting

 Now, photos under artificial lighting are also impressive with detailing and sharpness on point.
 The colours were handled really well for my liking as they were more towards the natural side.
-When clicking subject-oriented photos without switching to portraits, the detection is much better, and the device focuses on the subject without any delays.
+When clicking subject-oriented photos without switching to portraits, the EDGE detection is much better, and the device focuses on the subject without any delays.

 Low-lighting Shots